ShareShare

 Incremental

-A method that uses small adjustments to get better results.
+The incremental method in organizational change that uses small adjustments to get better results.
 In this process of change, there are no major changes in existing structures or patterns.

 It is primarily used to augment or introduce small, unplanned changes to a project, process, and/or procedure.
 This replaces the high risk of a large, usually planned change.